carlosmig/EEG-Dementias/README.md

 This repository contains code for simulations related to the studies:

-**"Viscous dynamics associated with hypoexcitation and structural disintegration in neurodegeneration via generative whole-brain modeling."**
+**"Viscous dynamics associated with hypoexcitation and structural disintegration in neurodegeneration via generative whole-brain modeling."** https://doi.org/10.1002/alz.13788

-**"Diversity-sensitive brain clocks linked to biophysical mechanisms in aging and dementia."**
+**"Diversity-sensitive brain clocks linked to biophysical mechanisms in aging and dementia."** https://pureportal.strath.ac.uk/en/publications/diversity-sensitive-brain-clocks-linked-to-biophysical-mechanisms

-**"A multi-frequency whole-brain neural mass model with homeostatic feedback inhibition."** [5]
+**"A multi-frequency whole-brain neural mass model with homeostatic feedback inhibition."** COMING SOON

 We utilize a modified version of the Jansen & Rit model [1], incorporating inhibitory synaptic plasticity [2] and contributions from alpha and gamma neural masses [3,4].